MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/provide-security-rights.md

 To provide *log on as a service* right to gMSA accounts, follow these steps:

 1. Open the *Local Security Policy* MMC snap-in.
+Or you can open a run box and type: `secpol.msc`
 2. Go to **Local Policies**>**User Rights Assignment**
 3. Double-click **Log on as a service** job under **Policy**.
 4. Add the gMSAs to the list of accounts that are allowed to log on as a service.